Effective Communication - Improving your Social Skills

 - Myth #3: Passivity is the way to be loved

 This is false.
 Being passive means always agreeing with others, always allowing them to get their own way, giving into their wishes, and making no demands or requests of your own.
 Behaving this way is no guarantee that others will like or admire you.
 In fact, they may perceive you as dull and feel frustrated that they can’t really get to know you.

 This is not true.
 Although there are some situations where we don’t give our honest opinion (e.g. most people say how beautiful a friend looks in her wedding dress, or we only say positive things on the first day of a new job).
 Much of the time, however, other people will be interested in what you think.
 Think how you would feel if everyone always agreed with you.

 - Myth #5: I have to do everything I am asked to do

 False.
 A central part of being assertive is setting and keeping personal boundaries.
 This is difficult for many people.
 With our friends, we may worry that they will think we are selfish and uncaring if we don’t do everything they ask.
-At work, we may worry that others will think we are lazy or inefficient if we don’t do everything we are asked to do.
-But other people cannot possibly know how busy you are, how much you dislike a particular task, or what other plans you have already made, unless you tell them.
+At work, we may worry that others will think we are lazy or inefficient if we don’t do everything we are asked.
+But other people cannot possibly know how busy you are, how much you dislike a particular task, or what other plans you have already made unless you tell them.
 Most people would feel badly to learn that you had done something for them that you really didn’t have the time for (e.g. writing a report that requires you to work all weekend) or that you really dislike doing (e.g. helping a friend move).

 Final Tip: Although it is important to test skills out and use the trial and error process, we can learn a lot from observing others.
 Ask yourself who you feel comfortable interacting with – what do they do (lean forward, smile etc.).
 Try to identify some of the things that other people do that make you feel good interacting with them and then try doing those things yourself.